 You can start getting into your gardens as soon as the ground thaws, and as soon as the soil is dry enough.
+In the Niagara region this can happen as early as April or as late as May.
 When is soil dry enough?
 You want the soil to crumble when picked up, it should not clump up.

 - Remove any large wet clumps of leaves by hand.
 Remove any leaf mulch from the crowns of plants and spring bulbs.